-The positive thing about this particular client was she had experience with two very different cultures, one being in the West and one in the East.
+The positive thing about this particular client was she had experience with two very different cultures.
+One is in the West and one in the East.
 In the West (where she lives now) she feels tremendous pressure to let her baby cry it out.
 In the East, in her experience, this is unheard of and co-sleeping until the age of three is the norm.
-Of course, as we know very well not everyone in each culture follows the norm and, given the number of clients I work with on a daily basis on no-cry methods, I would argue that there really is no “norm” in the West.
+Of course, as we know very well, not everyone in each culture follows the example.
+And, given the number of clients I work with daily on no-cry methods, I would argue that there is no “norm” in the West.

 I believe most parents try to limit crying.
-I’m not sure what parent likes to hear their baby cry, though.
+Not sure of any parent that likes to hear their baby cry, though.

-Will your baby be spoiled if you don’t sleep train her?
+Will your baby be spoiled if you do not sleep train her?

-Obviously I feel passionately that sleep and it is very important to the point where there are hundreds of websites focused around it.
-Our website is complete with our 1-2-1 support to help you through it, however in all honestly this must be one of the more absurd things I’ve heard in a long time.
-Without meaning to offend anyone who feels strongly about sleep training, but there is a level of what is acceptable or not.
+I feel that sleep passionately, and it is imperative to the point where there are hundreds of websites focused around it.
+Our website is complete with our 1-2-1 support to help you through it, however in all honestly this must be one of the more absurd things I’ve heard in a long time without meaning to offend anyone who feels strongly about sleep training.
+There is a level of what is acceptable or not.

 Our babies are simply not NOT sleeping on purpose.
-As much as my five year old says on the odd occasion that he is not tired and he doesn’t need to sleep, he still sleeps through the night every night (unless he has a nightmare or is ill).
-We have managed to successfully established healthy sleep habits when he was a young and worked hard to do so, but by no means did I think if we hadn’t he’d be a spoiled brat because at times some would definately say he had been.
+As much as my five years old says on the odd occasion that he is not tired and he doesn’t need to sleep.
+He still sleeps through the night every night (unless he has a nightmare or is ill).
+We have managed to successfully establish healthy sleep habits when he was young and worked hard to do so.
+But by no means did I think if we hadn’t.
+He’d be a spoiled brat because at times some would definately say he had been.

 1. She can get whatever she wants OR